tf-encrypted/tf-encrypted/docs/INSTALL.md

 That's it - you should now have a working copy ready for development!

 Running code at this point may however generate warnings related to sub-optimal performance and security.
-The reason for this is twofold:

-- some features rely on [custom ops](https://www.tensorflow.org/guide/extend/op) that first needs to be compiled;
-- some features have not yet shipped as part of the official TensorFlow distribution.

-We address both below but stress that they can be skipped for initial experiments.
+The reason for this is that some features rely on [custom ops](https://www.tensorflow.org/guide/extend/op) that first needs to be compiled.
+We address this below but stress that they can be skipped for initial experiments.

 ## Custom Ops